ZurichNLP/CTFAlign/README.md

 ```

 `method` controls the structural constraint:
-* "ctfalign" applies the coarse-to-fine constraint proposed in our paper.
+* `"ctfalign"` applies the coarse-to-fine constraint proposed in our paper.
-* "mdpalign-fuzzy" applies the MDPAlign diagonal prior.
+* `"mdpalign-fuzzy"` applies the MDPAlign diagonal prior.
-* "mdpalign-strict" applies a hard diagonal band instead of the fuzzy prior: similarities further than `k` tokens from the diagonal are zeroed rather than downweighted.
+* `"mdpalign-strict"` applies a hard diagonal band instead of the fuzzy prior: similarities further than `k` tokens from the diagonal are zeroed rather than downweighted.
-* "simalign" applies no structural constraint and provides the unconstrained SimAlign baseline ([Jalili Sabet et al., 2020](https://aclanthology.org/2020.findings-emnlp.147/)).
+* `"simalign"` applies no structural constraint and provides the unconstrained SimAlign baseline ([Jalili Sabet et al., 2020](https://aclanthology.org/2020.findings-emnlp.147/)).

-`mode` controls how alignments are extracted: "argmax" (default) or "itermax" ([Jalili Sabet et al., 2020](https://aclanthology.org/2020.findings-emnlp.147/)).
-With "itermax", `max_count` sets the number of refinement iterations (default 2; higher means more recall).
+`mode` controls how alignments are extracted: `argmax` (default) or `itermax` ([Jalili Sabet et al., 2020](https://aclanthology.org/2020.findings-emnlp.147/)).
+With `itermax`, `max_count` sets the number of refinement iterations (default 2; higher means more recall).

-`layer` and `k` default to the values found best in our experiments; both are overridable. `k` is the one constraint hyperparameter for every method: the half-width `w` in coarse blocks for CTFAlign, and a tolerance in tokens for MDPAlign.
+`layer` and `k` default to the values found best in our experiments; both are overridable. `k` is the one constraint hyperparameter for every method: the buffer in coarse blocks for CTFAlign, and a tolerance in tokens for MDPAlign.
 The layer is set to the optimal for document-level by default (`granularity="documents"`); pass `lang_pair="en-fr"` to use a language-pair-optimal layer.

 The built-in optimal layers cover the models and language pairs from the accompanying paper.
 At document granularity: `sentence-transformers/LaBSE`, `jhu-clsp/mmBERT-base`, `EuroBERT/EuroBERT-610m`, `Qwen/Qwen3-Embedding-0.6B/4B`; EN-FR/RO/JA/ZH, LA-GR. `granularity="sentences"` additionally covers `bert-base-multilingual-cased` and `xlm-roberta-large`.
 Note that EN-CZ, which appears in the results table below, has no tuned layer in either table: passing `lang_pair="en-cz"` falls back to the model's modal-best layer across the other pairs.

-The lookup key is the part of the model id after the final `/`, matched exactly — `EuroBERT/EuroBERT-610M` misses the `EuroBERT-610m` entry.
-With no tuned layer for the model, the aligner warns and falls back to two-thirds of the model's depth, which is unlikely to be optimal; pass `layer=...` in that case.

 For any other model, we recommend finding the optimal the layer on a development set.
 Find the development sets for the language pairs covered in our paper here: https://huggingface.co/datasets/ZurichNLP/document-level-word-alignment